 Temperature.
 The temperature requirements for a good nights’ sleep are different for each person, so experiment with different methods to see what works best for you.
 A change in bedding can be a good place to start; certain fabrics may be better suited for those looking for a bit of extra warmth, while others will help to cool you down or wick away sweat.

-Putting a hot water bottle or using an electric blanket can help some people with RLS, particularly those who also suffer from muscle cramps, back pain or joint aches.
-Or, if you find that you are often too warm at night, try using a cool towel or ice pack when you get into bed.
+Putting a hot water bottle or using an electric blanket can help some people with RLS.
+Particularly those who also suffer from muscle cramps, back pain or joint aches.
+If you find that you are often too warm at night, try using a cool towel or ice pack when you get into bed.

 MAKE A BEDTIME ROUTINE

-Creating and maintaining a consistent routine before bed can go a long way toward helping people affected by RLS get to sleep faster and sleep deeper.
-If you can add a few of these suggestions to your bedtime routine, you may find your symptoms (and sleep) improving dramatically.
+Creating and maintaining a consistent routine before bed can go a long way toward helping people affected by RLS get to sleep faster.
+If you can add a few of these suggestions to your bedtime routine, you may find your symptoms improving dramatically.

 Make a sleep schedule.
-Going to sleep and waking up at the same time each day will help to regulate your circadian rhythm, which in turn regulates important internal processes like metabolism.
-If you get your body used to this routine, you will find falling asleep and waking up to be easier each time.
+A sleep and waking up routine will help to regulate your circadian rhythm.
+This can help regulate important internal processes like metabolism.
+As you get used to it you will find falling asleep and waking up to be easier each time.
 Keeping your sleep schedule consistent can also help with other aspects of your life such as taking your medication on time and scheduling meals.

 Exercise your body.
 As we get older, we generally become less active, leading to restlessness when we are trying to sleep.
-For those who are able, low-impact exercise is a good option for treating RLS symptoms and improving overall health.
-Activities like yoga and meditation are both recommended for people suffering from RLS, as they help tire out your body and are also known to improve mental health.
+For those who are able, a low-impact exercise is a good option for treating RLS symptoms and improving overall health.
+Yoga and meditation are both recommended for people suffering from RLS.
+They help tire out your body and are also known to improve mental health.